RibbonCommunications/webrtc-distant-js/how-it-works/distant-protocol.md

 ### Performance considerations

-The simple protocol above might have some performance issues that have to lookout for.
-Since it relies on sending a fragmented packet all together (no interweaving of packets), it means that a large packet could monopolize the channel resources for an extended period of time.
+The simple protocol above might have some performance issues.
+Since it relies on sending a fragmented packet all together (no interweaving of packets), it means that a large packet could monopolize channel resources for an extended period of time.

 We might need to roll-up packet interweaving, prioritization queues, etc. This should not be done initially but instead based on performance testing.